magshaban/windows-temp-cleaner/README.md

 ## Customization

-The `clean.bat` script can be tailored by adding or modifying commands to target specific files or directories for cleanup.
+The `clean_temp_files.bat` script can be tailored by adding or modifying commands to target specific files or directories for cleanup.
 It is advisable to test any changes in a controlled environment to prevent unintended data loss.

 ## Disclaimer